jsommers/switchyard/examples/exercises/router/router2.rst

 .. image:: router2_pcap.png

-Testing your router in the "live" network (i.e., in Mininet) is the "big" test: if it passes all the tests then works in Mininet when trying various examples of pinging hosts, everything should be good.
+Testing your router in the "live" network (i.e., in Mininet) is a major step: if it passes all the tests then works in Mininet when trying various examples of pinging hosts, you might have done things correctly!

 License
 -------